derekfc/anyio/README.md

 library.
 Calls to the anyio.GPIO methods on the host computer will cause reads or writes to the GPIO pins on the arduino platform.

+To use anyio with Arduino Uno, please see the detailed notes at the bottom of this README.

 In this way, it is possible to write a hardware control program on any platform, that can easily be ported between different platforms